Caustic crossings in giant arcs with extended dark matter objects: Analytic model

 \section{Analytic model}

-We will first discuss some general properties of extended lenses in a macrolens background, by generalising the treatment in \cite{Chang:1979zz,Paczynski:1986aa,Kayser:1986aa,Witt:1990aa,miralda1991magnification,Schechter:2002dm,Oguri:2017ock} often referred to as the Chang--Refsdal configuration.
+We will first discuss some general properties of extended lenses in a macrolens background, by generalising the treatment of a point source with a point microlens in \cite{Chang:1979zz,Paczynski:1986aa,Kayser:1986aa,Witt:1990aa,miralda1991magnification,Schechter:2002dm,Oguri:2017ock} often referred to as the Chang--Refsdal configuration.
 For the extended microlens, we follow a similar parametrisation as was used for galactic microlensing in \cite{Croon:2020wpr,Croon:2020ouk}.
 We define the normalised lens-plane-projected mass profile $m(\tau) \equiv M(\tau \theta_E)/M$ where

 $\theta_E = \sqrt{4GM D_{\rm LS}/ D_{\rm L}D_{\rm S} c^2} $ is the point-like Einstein angle, $M\equiv M(\infty)$ is the total microlens mass, and $\Sigma(\theta)$ is the lens-plane-projected surface mass density.
 We normalise angles by the Einstein angle as this will simplify our equations, $\tau \equiv \theta/\theta_E$.
 For the macrolens, we assume constant convergence ($\bar\kappa$) and shear ($\bar\gamma$), such that